ACCESSIBLE BUCKS COUNTY

 - Hargrave House: Nestled in the heart of quaint Doylestown, this bed and breakfast has one handicap accessible room with a private entrance from the outside parking lot and a wheelchair/walker accessible bathroom en suite.
 This room can be connected to the room next door as a suite with an adjoining door for family members or a group that wants to stay close.

 - Inn at Barley Sheaf: With handicap accessible rooms and level entrances to the manor house, cottage and barn, this inn is a great stay for someone with limited mobility who uses a walker.
 Be sure to request a handicap accessible room when booking since several of the suites are located upstairs.

 For a full listing of all accessible hotels and B&Bs, please click here.

-- James A. Michener Art Museum: All galleries and public spaces are wheelchair accessible and parking is available for vehicles with a disability permit.
+Michener Art Museum: All galleries and public spaces are wheelchair accessible and parking is available for vehicles with a disability permit.
 Assistive listening devices are free and sign language interpretation is available by special request for visitors with hearing impairments.
 For those visitors with visual impairments, Braille, large-print and touchable interpretations of paintings are available at the front desk and Family Education Center.

 - Mother and child at Mercer Museum

 - Mercer Museum and Fonthill Castle: The new wing in the Mercer Museum is fully accessible and the original part of the facility is partially accessible by elevator.
 Fonthill Castle has limited accessibility, but ground floor tours can be arranged.

 - Silver Lake Nature Center: The center offers a completely handicap accessible trail specifically designed for wheelchairs with a ramp to the platform area overlooking the lake.
 Next door at Silver Lake Park, there is a repaved trail to make it even more accessible for those using wheelchairs.